Israeli operatives killed al Qaeda’s No. 2 leader in Iran in August -New York Times | Law-Order

 Israeli operatives killed al Qaeda’s No. 2 leader in Iran in August -New York Times

-Al Qaeda's second-in-command, accused of helping to mastermind the 1998 bombings of two U.S. embassies in Africa, was killed in Iran in August by Israeli operatives acting at the behest of the United States, the New York Times reported on Friday, citing intelligence officials.
+Al Qaeda’s second-in-command, accused of helping to mastermind the 1998 bombings of two U.S. embassies in Africa, was killed in Iran in August by Israeli operatives acting at the behest of the United States, the New York Times reported, citing intelligence officials.

 Abdullah Ahmed Abdullah, who went by the nom de guerre Abu Muhammad al-Masri, was gunned down by two men on a motorcycle in the streets of Tehran on Aug.
-7, the Times reported.
-The killing of Masri, who was seen as a likely successor to al Qaeda's current leader, Ayman al-Zawahiri, was kept secret until now, the newspaper said.
+7, the Times reported on Friday.
+The killing of Masri, who was seen as a likely successor to al Qaeda’s current leader, Ayman al-Zawahiri, was kept secret until now, the newspaper said.

 It was unclear what, if any, role the United States had in the killing of the Egyptian-born militant, the Times said.
 U.S. authorities had been tracking Masri and other al Qaeda operatives in Iran for years, it said.
 Al Qaeda has not announced his death, Iranian officials have covered it up and no government has publicly claimed responsibility, the Times said.